-View the TDR Activity Map (July 2016) to see the TDR Program progress.
+View the TDR Countywide Activity Map (December 2017) to see the TDR Program progress.
 Note the coverage of Public Lands in the southern Sending Lands area.
 The below figures have been rounded to the nearest

 number.
 TDR Program Statistics (as of July 2016)